jaws/jaws/docs/source/Analysis.md

 In the following examples we have used GCNet station at Summit, if you are using a separate network, you need to change the variable name accordingly.

-JAWS has ability to analyse the data in multiple ways such as:
+JAWS has the ability to analyze the data in multiple ways such as:

 #### Diurnal

-JAWS can be used to plot monthly diurnal cycle to see hourly changes for any variable throughout the month.
+JAWS can be used to plot the monthly diurnal cycle to see hourly changes for any variable throughout the month.
-The user needs to provide input file path, variable name (on which analysis needs to be done) and analysis type (i.e. diurnal, monthly, annual or seasonal).
+The user needs to provide the input file path, variable name (on which analysis needs to be done) and analysis type (i.e. diurnal, monthly, annual or seasonal).
 The argument for analysis is `-a, --anl or --analysis` and variable name is `-v, --var or --variable`.